 Admittedly, I have no graphical skills, as evidenced by the less-than-artistic flow chart below.
 I’m certainly happy to entertain volunteer help to make it Apple-esque.

-The chart is broken into five distinct sections: 1) Define (green), 2) Design (orange), 3) Deploy (yellow), 4) Validate (blue), and 5) Optimize (purple).
+The chart is broken into five distinct sections: 1) Define (red), 2) Design (blue), 3) Deploy (white/gray), 4) Validate (green), and 5) Optimize (yellow).
 The Validate and Optimize steps are interwoven, so we usually refer to them as a single step in the model.

 The two most important concepts in the beginning of a WiFi design are: requirements and constraints.
 Without knowing the details related to these two concepts from a project’s onset, it’s a given that time will be wasted somewhere along the way.